Passport Travel Study Abroad Programs

 Where Will Your Education Take You?

-Passport to Learning offers CSU, Chico students the opportunity to travel and learn in unique, short term, faculty-led study abroad programs offered during January and summer.
+Passport to Learning offers CSU, Chico students the opportunity to travel and learn in unique, short term, faculty-led study abroad programs offered during winter and summer.
 Developed by dedicated faculty and designed to enhance your educational experience, these programs are exciting ways to experience the language, culture, and people of the host country while earning credit toward your degree.

 Some Passport to Learning programs may be offered on a non-credit basis, and many are open to students from all majors and members of the community.
 Get ready to discover your Passport to Learning!

 Study Abroad Programs

 The main focus of the field school is to provide hands-on training in archaeological field work:

 • Developing familiarity and knowledge of Antiguan and Caribbean archaeology.

 Take a look at the feature article in Inside Chico State!

 |Faculty Resources||Program Development|

 For more information please contact, Elaina McReynolds, Special Session and Extension Program Director, e-mail firstname.lastname@example.org or call the Continuing Education office, 530-898-6105.